-Stock exchange traded U.S. REITs give investors access to income-producing real estate combined with the transparency of public markets.
+Listed REITs give investors access to income-producing real estate combined with the transparency of investments listed and traded on public markets.

-Stock exchange-listed REITs are held to the same standards and requirements as other publicly traded companies.
-Listed REIT reporting is governed by the Securities & Exchange Commission, Generally Accepted Accounting Principles, and the various stock exchanges on which their shares trade.
+Listed REIT reporting and disclosure is governed by the U.S. Securities & Exchange Commission, Generally Accepted Accounting Principles, and the various stock exchanges on which their shares trade.

-Listed Equity REITs also report Funds from Operations (FFO) as a supplemental earnings measure in their financial statements.
-FFO is considered by many to be the most reliable metric by which to value property-owning real estate companies, and provides a good indication of the dividend-paying capacity of REITs.
+REITs also report Funds from Operations (FFO) as a supplemental earnings measure in their financial statements.
+FFO is considered by many to be the most reliable metric to value property-owning real estate companies, and provides a good indication of the dividend-paying capacity of REITs.